HEAPLab/ABSURD/data/README.md

 * All the execution times are available under the `exec_times/` directory, split per platform and per class.
  * All the measurement units are in microseconds (with nanosecond resolution for Odroid-H2)

+* The directory `stat/` contains the basic statistical information (average, minimum observed execution time, maximum observed execution time, standard deviation, coefficient of variation)
-* The directory `stat/` contains the pWCET (Generalized Pareto Distributions) estimated by the [chronovise](https://github.com/federeghe/chronovise) tool.
+* The directory `pwcet/` contains the pWCET (Generalized Pareto Distributions) estimated by the [chronovise](https://github.com/federeghe/chronovise) tool.
 Note that some of the generated pWCET may be incorrect and even several orders of magnitude larger than the Worst-Case Observed Time.
 Other pWCET estimations failed and are not available.
 The objective of this file is not to perform a proper complete